hirebarend/typescript-boilerplate/README.md

 ## License

-Inspired by [Plausible](https://plausible.io/), Link Bird is open-source under the MIT License.
+Inspired by [Plausible](https://plausible.io/), TypeScript Boilerplate is open-source under the MIT License.
 You can [find it here](https://github.com/hirebarend/typescript-boilerplate/blob/main/LICENSE).